Sriram-Kilambi/sriramk-dev-setup/docs/macbook/initial-setup.md

 Select Non-Ascii Font -> MesloLGS Nerd Font Mono

+Set Font Size to 18 for both 'Font' and 'Non-Ascii' Font

 ---

 ### Install Snazzy Theme for iTerm2 and add it to iTerm presets